 Designing a powerful privacy-preserving synthetic data generation method for machine learning purposes is of great challenge.
-First, a privacy-preserving method usually introduces perturbations on data samples that hurt much on the utility of data.
+First, a privacy-preserving method usually introduces perturbations on data samples that hurt the utility of data.
 Mitigating the perturbation to reach a certain level of utility is not easy.
 Second, machine learning has multiple tasks, like support vector machine, logistic regression, random forest, and k-nearest neighbor.
 An effective synthetic data generation method should be applicable to different tasks.
 Third, some data has a complex distribution.
-It is hard to form an accurate generator base on the whole data distribution.
+Forming an accurate generator based on the whole data distribution is hard.

 In recent years, several works related to private synthetic data release have been proposed in the literature~\cite{hardt2012simple},~\cite{dwork2011differential},~\cite{taneja2008diffgen},~\cite{su2018privpfc},~\cite{bindschaedler2017plausible},~\cite{zhang2017privbayes},~\cite{chanyaswad2017coupling},~\cite{soria2017differentially}.
 One kind of method is to produce the synthetic database that preserved privacy and utility regarding query sets.
-These algorithm~\cite{hardt2012simple},~\cite{dwork2011differential} usually designed to answer different query classes, data samples in the dataset is not actually release.
-In~\cite{taneja2008diffgen},~\cite{su2018privpfc}, they proposed algorithms for synthetic data release based on the noisy histograms, which is more focusing on the categorical feature variables.
+These algorithm~\cite{hardt2012simple},~\cite{dwork2011differential} are usually designed to answer different query classes, and data samples in the dataset are not actually released.
+In~\cite{taneja2008diffgen},~\cite{su2018privpfc}, they proposed algorithms for synthetic data release based on noisy histograms, which are more focused on the categorical feature variables.
 Algorithm~\cite{bindschaedler2017plausible},~\cite{zhang2017privbayes},~\cite{soria2017differentially} generate synthetic dataset under statistical model with some preprocessing on the original datasets.
-However, they only consider to generate the synthetic data based on the whole data distribution.
+However, they only consider generating the synthetic data based on the whole data distribution.